-These studies test whether new products are safe and work against a disease.
-A research team may include doctors, social workers, and other health care professionals.
+These studies test whether new products are safe and effective treatments.
+A research team may include doctors, social workers and other health care professionals.
 They will check your health at the start of the study and give you instructions for being in the trial.
 They will check you carefully during the entire study and may stay in touch with you when the study is done.

 What is a clinical trial protocol?